PegasusWang/booknotes/docs/golang/go101/book.md

 	likely to cause data races if the declared methods are called concurrently in multiple goroutines.
 - values of the types in sync standard package should not be copied.

-If it is hard to make a decisoin , just choose the pointer receiver way.
+If it is hard to make a decision , just choose the pointer receiver way.

 # 23 Interfaces in Go